The moment-weight inequality and the Hilbert-Mumford criterion: The moment map squared

-\begin{proof} The existence of the limit is a result of Duistermaat (see Lerman~\cite{LERMAN}).
-The estimate~\eqref{eq:Loja1} was proved by Chen--Sun~\cite[Corollary~3.2]{CS} in the present setting, and by Haraux~\cite[Theorem~1.6]{HARAUX} for general analytic gradient flows.
+The proof of Theorem~\ref{thm:XINFTY} is based on the Lojasiewicz gradient inequality~\cite{LOJA,HARAUX}, which holds for general analytic gradient flows.
+That it also applies to the moment map squared was noted by Duistermaat (see Lerman~\cite{LERMAN} and also Chen--Sun~\cite[Corollary~3.2]{CS}).
+The result was carried over to certain infinite-dimensional settings by Simon~\cite{SIMON} and Morgan--Mrowka--Rubermann~\cite{MMR}.
 We include a proof for completeness of the exposition.

-Using the Marle--Guillemin--Sternberg local normal form (see~\cite[Theorem~2.1]{LERMAN}), one can show that the moment map is locally real analytic in suitable coordinates.
-This implies that $f=\tfrac12\abs{\mu}^2$ satisfies the {\bf Lojasiewicz gradient inequality}: There exist constants $\delta>0$, $C>0$, and $1/2<\alpha<1$ such that, for every critical value $a$ of $f$ and every $x\in X$,
+\begin{proof}[Proof of Theorem~\ref{thm:XINFTY}] Using the Marle--Guillemin--Sternberg local normal form (see~\cite[Theorem~2.1]{LERMAN}), one can show that the moment map is locally real analytic in suitable coordinates.
+This implies that $ f=\tfrac12\abs{\mu}^2 $ satisfies the {\bf Lojasiewicz gradient inequality}: There exist constants $\delta>0$, $C>0$, and $1/2<\alpha<1$ such that, for every critical value $a$ of $f$ and every $x\in X$,

 For a proof see Bierstone--Milman~\cite[Theorem~6.4]{BM}.

 \bigbreak